 You wouldn’t typically sit still all day long if you were in the office not moving from your desk.
 It is also important for your eyes to have a break from staring at your computer screen.
 So get up, move around and have a good stretch.

 Working from home can be lonely especially if you are not used to it.
 It is easy to slip into the habit of just sending emails rather than picking up the telephone and speaking to colleagues.
 Video conferencing, Skype and Facetime are all ways of keeping in touch as well as using your telephone.
 Apart from the social aspect it is often easier and more productive to speak to someone rather than sending a string of emails.

-if you are used to going out to work and being surrounded by your colleagues.
+Working from home isn’t easy especially if you are used to going out to work and being surrounded by your colleagues.
 A lot of us have children at home and have been thrown into the roll of supply teacher which is certainly not an easy task!